dominiksalvet/asus-fan-control/README.md

 The fan speed policy is defined by 8 numbers that represent temperature boundaries in degrees Celsius between individual fan speed levels.
 These numbers are expected to be increasing as they increase the fan speed level.

-The default values are `55 60 62 65 68 72 76 80`, their table representation follows:
+The default values are `55 60 62 65 68 72 76 80` (for UX430UA model), their table representation follows:

 | Speed level   | Temperatures (C°) |
 | ------------- | ----------------- |